hanami/controller/README.md

 ### Params

-The request params are part of the request passed as an argument to the `#call` method.
+The request params are part of the request passed as an argument to the `#handle` method.
 If routed with *Hanami::Router*, it extracts the relevant bits from the Rack `env` (eg the requested `:id`).
 Otherwise everything is passed as is: the full Rack `env` in production, and the given `Hash` for unit tests.